 How to Enable Desktop Screen Sharing via VNC on Ubuntu Linux

-By default, the Ubuntu desktop has a screen-sharing feature that allows anyone to connect via VNC protocol.
-This brief tutorial will show students and new users how to enable it on Ubuntu 18.04 / 18.10 desktops.
+By default, Ubuntu desktops have a screen-sharing feature that allows anyone to connect via VNC protocol.
+This tutorial explains enabling and connecting to it from other Ubuntu or Windows systems.

-Microsoft Remote Desktop Protocol isn’t available on Ubuntu out of the box.
+Microsoft Remote Desktop Protocol isn’t available out of the box on Ubuntu.
 Instead, you can use third-party tools to enable it.
 However, if you want to connect to the Ubuntu desktop from Windows, you will want to install VNC clients.

 Enable Remote Access to Ubuntu